Ideas Hub

 Layout and typographic limitations

+The OCR meaning is often misunderstood.
 It's important to understand that after OCR processes and recognizes a piece of text, it doesn't have any knowledge of the text's spatial layout or its typographic characteristics.
 As humans read text, they naturally notice elements such as bold or underlined text.
 Additionally, how the text is positioned on a page is important in the overall interpretation and understanding of the information.

 Regrettably, OCR overlooks these nuances.
 Sure, we get the words effectively transcribed but, when using OCR-based software, we might miss out on the specific presentation and arrangement of those words, both of which may be crucial to grasping the key message of the text.